-- Any physical violence will lead to a fixed term exclusion. - Bullying, verbal violence, swearing at another student or member of staff will result in a warning or a C3 or fixed term exclusion (dependent upon the severity of the incident). - Any student caught smoking or stood with other students smoking (cigarette, e-cigarette) will receive a fixed term exclusion\. - Any student carrying inappropriate objects will be excluded and in the case of drugs the school drugs policy will be followed.

-\ It is illegal to smoke in a public place.
-This includes school premises and applies to all members of the school community.
-Any one breaking this law may face legal action.
+- Any physical violence will lead to a fixed term suspension at home. - Bullying, verbal violence, swearing at another student or member of staff will result in a warning or a C3 or fixed term suspension at home (dependent upon the severity of the incident). - Any student caught smoking or stood with other students smoking (cigarette, e-cigarette, vaping) will receive a fixed term suspension at home.
+This also includes students found in possession of such items. - Any student carrying inappropriate objects will be suspended from school and in the case of drugs the school drugs policy will be followed and a permanent exclusion from school will be issued. - It is illegal to smoke/vape on school premises and applies to all members of the school community.
+Anyone breaking this law may face legal action.